nicholastickle/jarvis-poc/README.md

 ---

-Built with React, OpenAI, and modern web technologies
+Built by friends with React, OpenAI, and modern web technologies